hashgraph/hedera-improvement-proposal/hip-0000-registry-contract-for-naming-services.md

 Output:- True or False<br />
 Scenario :- This method is an external view function and will return Boolean and is used to Check whether a TLD is available or not<br />

-ii).	isDomainAvailable method is used to check whether a particular Domain under a TLD is available or not.
+ii).	isDomainAvailable method is used to check whether a particular Domain under a TLD is available or not.<br />
-Inputs:- DomainName, TLDName
+Inputs:- DomainName, TLDName<br />
-Output:- True or False
+Output:- True or False<br />
-Scenario :- This method is an external view function and is used to check whether a particular Domain under a TLD is available or not.
+Scenario :- This method is an external view function and is used to check whether a particular Domain under a TLD is available or not.<br />

-iii).	registerTLD method is used to register TLD, only providers who are registered would be able to register a TLD Inputs:- TldOwnerAddress, TLDName, ChainId, Expiry Output:- True or False
+iii).	registerTLD method is used to register TLD, only providers who are registered would be able to register a TLD<br />
+Inputs:- TldOwnerAddress, TLDName, ChainId, Expiry<br />
+Output:- True or False<br />
-Scenario :- This method is an external view function and is used to register TLD, only providers who are registered would be able to register a TLD
+Scenario :- This method is an external view function and is used to register TLD, only providers who are registered would be able to register a TLD<br />

-iv).	registerDomain method is used to register domain, only providers who are registered would be able to register a domain Inputs:- DomainOwnerAdress,TldOwnerAddress,TLDName,DomainName,ChainId,Expiry Output:- True or False
+iv).	registerDomain method is used to register domain, only providers who are registered would be able to register a domain<br />
+Inputs:- DomainOwnerAdress,TldOwnerAddress,TLDName,DomainName,ChainId,Expiry<br />
+Output:- True or False<br />
-Scenario :- This method is an external view function and is used to register Domain, only providers who are registered would be able to register a domain
+Scenario :- This method is an external view function and is used to register Domain, only providers who are registered would be able to register a domain<br />

-v).	activateDomain method is used to activate Domain Inputs:- DomainName, TLDName
+v).	activateDomain method is used to activate Domain<br />
+Inputs:- DomainName, TLDName<br />
-Output:- True or False
+Output:- True or False<br />
-Scenario :- This method is an external view function and is used to activate a Domain, only providers who are registered would be able to activate a domain.
+Scenario :- This method is an external view function and is used to activate a Domain, only providers who are registered would be able to activate a domain.<br />

-vi).	deactivateDomain method is used to deactivate a domain Inputs:- DomainName, TLDName
+vi).	deactivateDomain method is used to deactivate a domain<br />
+Inputs:- DomainName, TLDName<br />
-Output:- True or False
+Output:- True or False<br />
-Scenario :- This method is an external view function and is used to deactivate a Domain, only providers who are registered would be able to deactivate a domain.
+Scenario :- This method is an external view function and is used to deactivate a Domain, only providers who are registered would be able to deactivate a domain.<br />

-vii).	updateDomainExpiry method is used to update the Domain Expiry Inputs:- DomainName, TLDName, expiry
+vii).	updateDomainExpiry method is used to update the Domain Expiry <br />
+Inputs:- DomainName, TLDName, expiry<br />
-Output:- True or False
+Output:- True or False<br />
 Scenario :- This method is an external view function and is used to update the Domain Expiry.
-The expiry should be a greater than the current date.
+The expiry should be a greater than the current date.<br />

-viii).	deactivateTLD method is used to deactivate TLD Inputs:- TLDName
+viii).	deactivateTLD method is used to deactivate TLD<br />
+Inputs:- TLDName<br />
-Output:- True or False
+Output:- True or False<br />
-Scenario :- This method is an external view function and is used to deactivate TLD so that no domain under that TLD could be booked.
+Scenario :- This method is an external view function and is used to deactivate TLD so that no domain under that TLD could be booked.<br />

-ix).	activateTLD method is used to activate TLD Inputs:- TLDName
+ix).	activateTLD method is used to activate TLD<br />
+Inputs:- TLDName<br />
-Output:- True or False
+Output:- True or False<br />
-Scenario :- This method is an external view function and is used to activate TLD so that domain under that TLD could be booked.
+Scenario :- This method is an external view function and is used to activate TLD so that domain under that TLD could be booked.<br />

-x).	updateTLDExpiry method is used to update the TLD Expiry Inputs:- TLDName,Expiry
+x).	updateTLDExpiry method is used to update the TLD Expiry<br />
+Inputs:- TLDName,Expiry<br />
-Output:- True or False
+Output:- True or False<br />
-Scenario :- This method is an external view function and is used to update TLD Expiry
+Scenario :- This method is an external view function and is used to update TLD Expiry<br />

-xi).	addProvider method is used to add Provider to the Registry, so that they could add TLDs and domains to the Registry.
+xi).	addProvider method is used to add Provider to the Registry, so that they could add TLDs and domains to the Registry.<br />
-Inputs:- ProviderWalletAddress
+Inputs:- ProviderWalletAddress<br />
-Output:- True or False
+Output:- True or False<br />
-Scenario :- This method is an external view function and can be only executed by the administrator/Super Admin of the Smart Contract Suite  and is used to add Provider to the Registry , so that they can add TLDs and Domains to the Registry.
+Scenario :- This method is an external view function and can be only executed by the administrator/Super Admin of the Smart Contract Suite  and is used to add Provider to the Registry , so that they can add TLDs and Domains to the Registry.<br />

-xii).	getProvider method is used to get Provider by passing their provider ID Inputs:- ProviderID
+xii).	getProvider method is used to get Provider by passing their provider ID<br />
+Inputs:- ProviderID<br />
-Output:- ProviderWalletAddress
+Output:- ProviderWalletAddress<br />
 Scenario :- Each time a provider is registered , a Provider ID would be allocated by the smart Contract suite and the provider Wallet Address will be mapped/associated with that Provider ID.
-This method on passing that provider ID, would return the Provider Wallet address of Mainnet.
+This method on passing that provider ID, would return the Provider Wallet address of Mainnet.<br />

 ## Reference Implementation